-Maura Bailey is the ASP College Advisor for Seagoville High School.
+Maura Bailey is the ASP College Advisor for International Leadership of Texas' Garland High School.
 A native of Huntsville, Alabama, Maura is a recent graduate from the University of Notre Dame, where she received her Bachelor of Arts degree in political science.
-During her time at Notre Dame, Maura studied voting behavior and civic engagement, studied abroad in London where she interned for the House of Commons, and sang with the Notre Dame Folk Choir.
-The daughter of an AP Government teacher, Maura has grown up with a passion for education and is excited to join ASP in their mission of growing the college-growing culture in Dallas.
-She looks forward to spending her time in Dragonland!
+Last year, Maura had an amazing time working in Dragonland at Seagoville High School.
+There she helped the Class of 2016 earn $5.51 million dollars in scholarships and grants including a Gates Millennium Scholarship!
+Maura was named a conference fellow for the Texas Association for College Admissions Counseling (TACAC) and is looking forward to becoming even more involved with TACAC this year.
+The daughter of an AP Government teacher, Maura has grown up with a passion for education and is excited to join ASP in their mission of growing a college-growing culture throughout the Dallas-Fort Worth Metroplex!

-Stephanie Chung serves as the ASP College Advisor for WT White High School.
+Stephanie Chung serves as the ASP College Advisor for Garza Early College High School, Irma Rangel Young Women's Leadership School and Patton Academic Center.
 Stephanie has always had a passion for working with K-12 and college students, and is honored to have the opportunity this year to help the students of WT White achieve their goals of going to college.
 With both her breadth and depth of experience in higher education, leadership development, student mentoring, SAT prep, application review, and student affairs, Stephanie hopes to make a lasting influence on the students of Dallas ISD.
 Stephanie holds a Master of Arts degree in Education and Human Development with an emphasis in Higher Education Administration from The George Washington University, and Bachelor of Arts degrees in Financial Economics and Music Performance from Southern Methodist University.

-Demetrius Fields is the College Advisor for South Oak Cliff High School.
+Demetrius Fields is the College Advisor for School of Business and Management, Barack Obama Male Leadership Academy, and Lassiter Early College High School.
 He is a "Dallasite" to the core.
 He played little league sports in South Dallas, attended schools in the Oak Cliff neighborhood throughout grade school, and spent time everywhere in between.
 He was fortunate to gain a scholarship to continue his education at Northwestern University in Evanston, IL, where he majored in Sociology and minored in African-American Studies.
 While in college, Demetrius participated in Varsity football as well as Athletes in Action Christian Ministry.
 He was able to play professionally in the NFL during the 2013 season, staying short stints in Chicago (Bears) and St. Louis (Rams).
 Throughout life, Demetrius has seen a multitude of people with immense potential fall to a number of environmental circumstances.
 This experience cultivated his desire to help youth in similar positions to better themselves.
-He is excited to have a wonderful opportunity to do just that as a college advisor to his alma mater, the home of the mighty Golden Bears – South Oak Cliff.

 Chanesia Johnson is a native of Dallas, Texas.
 She graduated from Carter High School (and is an ASP alumna!), went to Dartmouth College for two years, and earned her Bachelor’s of Arts in Psychology from Southern Methodist University.
 Chanesia was an Americorps member during the summer of 2014 working through CitySquare for a summer camp within a refugee community.
 She continued her service as an AmeriCorps VISTA (Volunteers in Service to America) helping to create and implement a program named ServiceWorks to impact underserved youth.
 She has a passion for giving back as a result of the resources that she received while growing up in Oak Cliff.
 She is currently a Master’s candidate at George Washington University’s Milken School of Public Health.